pkaramon/tutor-bridge/tutor-bridge/Piotr Karamon Tomasz Żmuda - Projekt Dokumentacja.md

     }

     public void deleteAllOverlapping(Tutor tutor, LocalDateTime start, LocalDateTime end) {
-        em.createQuery("DELETE FROM Availability a WHERE a.tutor = :tutor AND a.startDateTime < :end AND a.endDateTime > :start")
+        em.createQuery("DELETE FROM Availability a" +
+                        " WHERE a.tutor = :tutor AND a.startDateTime < :end AND a.endDateTime > :start")
                 .setParameter("tutor", tutor)
                 .setParameter("start", start)
                 .setParameter("end", end)